-As a Microsoft ISV partner providing a Power Automate connector we work with customers all over the world to help deliver Power Platform solutions and to provide general product support.
+As a Microsoft ISV partner providing a Power Automate connector, we work with customers worldwide to help deliver Power Platform solutions and provide general product support.

-Now, our team spends all day every day submersed in the Power Platform and accessing this information is second nature, however, it is commonplace that our customers require guidance understanding what the ‘Input’ value is and how to obtain it, and therefore this article is focused purely on exploring Power Automate run history and explaining ‘Input’ and ‘Output’ values.
+Now, our team spends all day every day submersed in the Power Platform and accessing this information is second nature.
+However, it is a commonplace that our customers require guidance in understanding the ‘Input’ value and how to obtain it.
+Therefore, this article focuses on exploring Power Automate run history and explaining ‘Input’ and ‘Output’ values.

 Power Automate Run History

-Now, the flow itself is not important… we simply need an example to explore the run history, which is accessed via these simple steps:
+Now, the flow itself is not essential… we need an example to explore the run history, which is accessed via these simple steps:

 1. Navigate to ‘My Flows‘ within Power Automate, and click the Flow whose run history you would like to review:

-3. Upon opening a specific run you can review how the run executed covering data sent/received and timings for all contained actions.
-If you need to troubleshoot your flow this is where to start!
+3. Upon opening a specific run, you can review how the run was executed, covering data sent/received and timings for all contained actions.
+If you need to troubleshoot your flow, this is where to start!

 Power Automate ‘INPUTS’ and ‘OUTPUTS’

-Every single action within your ‘Run History‘ categorizes data either as an ‘INPUT’ or as an ‘OUTPUT’
+Every single action within your ‘Run History‘ categorises data as either an ‘INPUT’ or an ‘OUTPUT.’

 - INPUT: Data which has been provided to the action